How to Write a Cold Email Pitch for a Media Relations Purpose

 Step 6: Follow Up

 Persistence is key in media.
-If you don’t get an immediate response, it’s not time to give up.
-Keep in mind, journalists go through a dozen, if not hundreds, of pitches every single day.
-An easy and kind follow-up email with a week or two in between is just enough to remind them of the initial email.
+If you don’t hear back immediately, there is no need to panic.
+Remember, journalists receive a dozen or hundreds of pitches daily.
+A simple and amiable follow-up email after a week or two is all it takes to remind them of the original email.

 Step 7: Relationship